todmount/wicca/README.md

    </details>

-2. Define the models dictionary in the format as in the example, and load it
+1. Define the models dictionary in the format as in the example, and load it:

    ```python3
    models_dict = {